Surrey Six massacre: Legal proceedings

 In November 2019, Attew sued several figures in the RCMP and the British Columbia Attorney General's office.
 Attew, who began his career as a Mountie in April 1991, alleged that he was suffering from overwork, stress, and substance abuse relating to alcohol when he was assigned to the Surrey Six case in 2007 over his protests.
 Attew's lawsuit alleged: "The plaintiff expressed to his supervisors on many different occasions that he was having an extremely difficult time coping with the requirements that the job entailed and had turned to using alcohol as a means to do so, but was told there was no room for failure — that the Surrey Six investigation was a matter of national priority and he was to do whatever was required of him to solve the terrible crime".
 He alleged that he was unjustly convicted in January 2019 and his life was being threatened by underworld figures connected to the Red Scorpions.
 A response filed by the Department of Justice in November 2019 stated Attew had pleaded guilty in January 2019 to misconduct such as making sexual advances towards a female witness and that "the plaintiff’s suggestion that he only pleaded guilty ‘in order to avoid the financial burden of defending the charges would have caused him if taken to trial’ amounts to an impermissible collateral attack on his conviction."

 The Surrey Six case ended on July 8, 2020, when the Crown made a plea bargain where the first-degree murder charges against Jamie Bacon were dropped in exchange for him pleading guilty to counselling murder regarding the massacre.
-On September 10, 2020, Justice Ker sentenced Bacon to 18 years with credit for the 11 years he served in jail awaiting trial, meaning that Bacon will be released in 2026.
+On September 10, 2020, Justice Ker sentenced Bacon to 18 years with credit for the 11 years he served in jail awaiting trial, meaning that Bacon was released in 2026.
 Mohan's passionate appeals to Ker to overturn the joint submission by the Crown and the defense counsel for the plea bargain and impose a life sentence on Bacon were ignored.
 Ker stated that the "egregious misconduct" of the Mounties investigating the case with Brassington sleeping with a key witness as the reason for her refusal to impose a life sentence on Bacon.
 Ker stated that because of the "egregious misconduct" of Brassington and the rest of the detectives that 18 years in prison with credit for time served in jail was the most severe sentence she could impose on Bacon.
 Mohan was profoundly disappointed with Bacon's sentence, which she felt was far too lenient, saying: "Mr. Bacon gets to return home to his mother's arms.
 Today we celebrated his life...his rights...instead of celebrating Christopher.
 I don't know what tomorrow brings...but today is really, really difficult to accept.
 I want to respect the process, but I think the process is not respecting us in return."